Scheduler Phone: (614) 252-2799

 PLEASE UPLOAD APPLICATION DOCUMENTS BEFORE YOUR APPOINTMENT.

-Who is eligible for the Summer Crisis Program?
-(July-September)
+Who is eligible for the Winter Crisis Program?
+(November-March 2025-2026)

 Households must have a gross income at or below 175% of the poverty guideline to qualify for assistance and must meet at least one additional eligibility criterion listed below:

 • A household member's electric energy source must be either in "disconnect" status, have been terminated, need to establish new service, or need to transfer service.
-Also, clients 60 years of age and up.

 • PIPP defaulted payments must be paid by account holders.